phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

-The function uses an static `NEXT_ID` variable of type [`AtomicU64`] to ensure that each ID is assigned only once.
+The function uses a static `NEXT_ID` variable of type [`AtomicU64`] to ensure that each ID is assigned only once.
 The [`fetch_add`] method atomically increases the value and returns the previous value in one atomic operation.
 This means that even when the `TaskId::new` method is called in parallel, every ID is returned exactly once.
 The [`Ordering`] parameter defines whether the compiler is allowed to reorder the `fetch_add` operation in the instructions stream.
 Since we only require that the ID is unique, the `Relaxed` ordering with the weakest requirements is enough in this case.

 [`AtomicU64`]: https://doc.rust-lang.org/core/sync/atomic/struct.AtomicU64.html
 [`fetch_add`]: https://doc.rust-lang.org/core/sync/atomic/struct.AtomicU64.html#method.fetch_add